-935 God’s Standard for Measuring Good and Evil
+593 God’s Standard for Measuring Good and Evil

-1 What is the standard by which a person’s deeds are evaluated as good or evil?
+1 What is the standard by which a person’s deeds are judged to be good or evil?
 It depends on whether or not you, in your thoughts, expressions, and actions, possess the testimony of putting the truth into practice.
 If you do not have this reality, then you are without a doubt an evildoer.
 Your thoughts and external acts do not bear testimony for God, nor do they put Satan to shame or defeat Satan; instead, they shame God, and are riddled with marks that cause God to be ashamed.
-You are not testifying of God, not expending yourself for God, nor are you fulfilling your responsibility and obligations toward God; instead, you are acting for your own sake.
+You are not testifying for God, not expending yourself for God, nor are you fulfilling your responsibility and obligations toward God; instead, you are acting for your own sake.
 “For your own sake” actually means for Satan.

-Adapted from “You Can Obtain Truth After Turning Your True Heart Over to God” in Records of Christ’s Talks
+Adapted from “Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks